baileydunning/campsights/README.md

 - View campsites on an interactive Leaflet map
 - See multi-day weather forecasts for each campsite
 - Get directions to any campsite via Google Maps
-- Add new campsites with name, description, rating, coordinates, and 4WD requirement
+- Add new campsites with name, description, coordinates, and 4WD requirement
 - Edit and delete campsites
 - Data is stored in LMDB (server) and served via REST API
 - All weather and directions UI is styled via CSS for maintainability